The Future of Work, Small and Independent Businesses

-Our 2013 research continues to be focused on the future of work and the workplace, and what it means for small, micro and personal businesses.
-This is a broad area and we will be conducting research deep dives on key future of work trends.
-Our deep dives will include:
+Our 2017 research continues to be focused on the future of work and the workplace, and what it means for small and micro businesses and independent workers (freelancers, independent consultants, etc.).

-1. The Independent Worker: We are conducting a range of research activities on independent workers (freelancers, consultants, temps, etc.) in 2013.
-We are again partnering with MBO Partners on the 3rd annual State of Independence study.
-The 2012 study is available here.
+1. The Independent Worker: We are conducting a range of research activities on independent workers (freelancers, consultants, temps, etc.) in 2015.
+We are again partnering with MBO Partners on the 7th annual State of Independence survey and study.

 We'll also be doing a deep dive on how large corporations view and use independent workers and how independent workers view the corporations they work for.

 2. Risk Profiles of Traditional Employees and the Self-Employed: We're exploring the differences in how each of these groups view risk and how this impacts their employment decisions.